SEELE FOR DIABETES-RELATED RESEARCH

-The New York Regional Center for Diabetes Translation Research (CDTR) announces the availability of Pilot and Feasibility (P&F) awards (up to $25,000 annually for up to two years) for new projects that address a diabetes-related translational research question.
-Translational projects related to diabetes prevention or control are eligible if they are use methodologies such as: community-based participatory research, implementation or dissemination science, natural experiment methods, as well as quantitative or qualitative methods to assess novel interventions and/or technologies to improve diabetes prevention or diabetes care and outcomes at the individual, group or population level.
-The CDTR website http://www.newyorkregionalcdtr.org provides information about resources and consultation services to support diabetes-related translational research.
-The P&F funds are intended to enable CDTR member investigators to generate preliminary data for seeking extramural funding of their project.
-P&F funds are not intended to support or supplement ongoing diabetes research programs.
+The New York Regional Center for Diabetes Translation Research (CDTR) announces the availability of Pilot and Feasibility (P&F) seed funding for research initiatives to generate preliminary data for an extramural funding application that addresses a diabetes-related translational research question.
+Proposal budgets for seed funding are generally limited to $5,000 for 12 months; however, applications with budgets up to $10,000 will be considered for particularly meritorious proposals.
+Seed awards are intended to be most useful to investigators collecting pilot data or supplementary data to ongoing work that would support successful proposals for larger-scale externally funded research.
+Proposals are expected to use rigorous translational research methods such as: community-based participatory research, implementation or dissemination science, natural experiment methods, as well as quantitative or qualitative methods to assess interventions to improve diabetes prevention or diabetes care and outcomes at the individual, group, system or population level.
+Applications involving life course methodology, population health and health systems or natural experiments are strongly encouraged to apply.
+The CDTR website http://www.newyorkregionalcdtr.org provides information re: Core resources and services available to awardees to support their proposed work.
+P&F funds may supplement ongoing funded research projects, but non-overlap must be clearly demonstrated in the application.
 Recipients must hold the rank of Assistant Professor or higher at the time of the award.

-No internal grant forms or approval signatures are necessary in order to submit an application.
+No internal grant forms or approval signatures are needed in order to submit an application.
 However, if IRB approval is needed for protection of human subjects, then applicants should apply for that approval at the time the proposal is submitted.
-Submit your application electronically as an e-mail attachment to Jennifer.Lukin@einstein.yu.edu by July 21, 2017.
+Submit your application electronically as an e-mail attachment to Jennifer.Lukin@einstein.yu.edu by April 15, 2018.

-Application must include an abstract, budget, a research plan that does not exceed 5 pages, other support data, and NIH biosketches for all key personnel.
+Required application components include: abstract, budget, research plan (limited to 5 pages), literature cited, and NIH biosketches (including other support) for all key personnel.
 Provide these components as a single Word or PDF document.
 If PDF format is used, also include a copy of the abstract as a Word document.
-Please use the NIH PHS 398 grant application forms which can be downloaded from the NIH website: http://grants1.nih.gov/grants/funding/phs398/phs398.html.
+Please use the NIH PHS 398 grant application forms, which can be downloaded from the NIH website: http://grants1.nih.gov/grants/funding/phs398/phs398.html.

 Questions concerning this program should be directed to NY Regional CDTR Directors: